chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 * To conduct Test and Research
 * To iterate on Designs based on test feedback
 ### The Problem
-Busy workers lack the time to book themselves or their friends and family, the tickets to the movies.
+Workers with busy schedules often don't have enough time to book movie tickets for themselves and their friends.
+As a result, individuals who enjoy watching movies end up missing out on this activity.
 ### The Goal
 Streamline the process of booking tickets to save as much time and energy as possible and without any hustle!
 ### Tools Used